If you’re buying a home, there are few mortgage programs better than FHA and USDA loans.

 - Prior two years of tax returns and w2’s

-- No mortgage late payments in past 12 months
+- No late mortgage payments in the past 12 months

-- Must wait 2 years after bankruptcy or foreclosure is dismissed
+- Must wait two years after bankruptcy or foreclosure is dismissed

 - Only for owner-occupied borrowers

-If you meet all of the requirements for a USDA loan it is a better option than FHA because they do not require a down payment and have a lower mortgage insurance rate.
-However, they are more difficult to qualify for than FHA loans.
+If you meet all of the requirements for a USDA loan, it is a better option than FHA because they do not require a down payment and have a lower mortgage insurance rate.
+However, they are more challenging to qualify for than FHA loans.